grafana/writers-toolkit/docs/sources/review/lint-prose/_index.md

 ## Skip rules

 To skip a rule, enclose the section with HTML comments that first disable, and then re-enable the specific Vale rule.
-Include the specific rule name in the comment, for example `Grafana.We` or `Grafana.GoogleEllipses`.
+Include the specific rule name in the comment, for example `Grafana.FirstPersonPlural` or `Grafana.GoogleEllipses`.
 The following example shows how to disable the `Grafana.GooglePassive` rule:

 ```markdown